OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:2

-and said to his servants,
-“This is John the Baptist; he has risen from the dead, and that is why miraculous powers are at work in him.”
+and he said to his servants, “This is John the Baptist; he has been raised from the dead, and that is why miraculous powers are at work in him.”

 ---

 ## Matthew 14:3

-For when Herod had arrested John, he bound him and put him in prison because of Herodias,
-the wife of his brother Philip.
+For Herod had arrested John, bound him, and put him in prison because of Herodias, the wife of his brother Philip.

 ## Matthew 14:4